ospalh/anki-addons/pages/Download audio.md

   deck can have fields “Country” and “Capital”.
 When that note also has fields “Country Audio” and “Capital Audio”, the add-on can download pronunciation for these two fields separately.

+### Japanesepod

+Downloading Japanese pronunciations from Japanesepod works a little bit different.
+The field must be set up in the way used by the Japanese support addon, that is, there should be a “<span class="qtbase ignorecase">Reading</span>” field and an “Audio” or “Sound” field.
+The reading field must contain both the kanji and kana for the requested word, with the reading for the kanji in square brackets.
+For example as 「仮定[かてい]」, which will be automatically split into 「仮定」 and 「かてい」.

+Alternative names for “Reading” are “Kana”, 「かな」and 「仮名」.

+Also, when “Audio” is just a substring, that substring is replaced with “Reading”, not removed.
+For example, when you have a field “Japanese Audio”, you need another field “Japanese Reading”.

 ## Manual, note, side